 When one digs deeper, one discerns that the primary topic of all the philosophical and narrative reflections is a contention between reason and the will.
 Ultimately, the UGM concludes that there is a need for an ‘independent will’ for without it there can be no individuality.
 Why?
 Because the will has the power to enhance our consciousness of being alive and independent of the laws of nature and of logic.
 In fact, the narrator contends, things exist because one wills them into existence as, for instance, when he asserts: ‘it exists as long as my wishes [khoténiye] exist’.
 In this contention we find a prelude to Nietzsche’s celebrated ‘will to power’ as the primum mobile.
 Notable is that Nietzsche clearly stated that Notes from Underground profoundly impressed him, deepening his understanding of psychology.

 Part I takes place in a ‘mousehole’.
 The perspective is from below and outside the normal social and mental parameters.
 A contrast is created between the man of thought and the man of action.
 In this dichotomy we hear an echo of Ralph Waldo Emerson’s split between Man Thinking (the critically reflective individual) and Thinking Man (the calculative agent of commerce, science, and industry).
 However, in Dostoevsky’s version, the intelligent man waffles and is indecisive.
 He is a spineless creature incapable of decisive action, whereas Man Thinking is never subdued by his instruments, books and reflection, nor cowed by public opinion.
 The nameless anti-hero’s spinelessness is due to his extreme ‘lucidity’ which is tantamount to a debilitating disease.
 Why a disease?
-Because it leads to a loss of self- respect and the will to act.
+Because it leads to a loss of self-respect and the will to act.
 ‘After all’, the UGM grants, ‘how can a man with my lucidity of perception respect himself?’
 He knows too much about his weaknesses and shortcomings.

 And what is the cause of this lucidity?
 Uprooted from the soil, he has lost contact with the people and been too strongly affected by ‘education and European civilization’.
 Is there anything that he can do about his hyperconsciousness?
 Actually, once the process has begun, no. Again, why?
 Because the very essence of consciousness and thought is its unending search for ever new ‘primary’ causes.
 It is a kind of forever-voyaging to ever new horizons that proves to be yet ‘another natural law’.
 There is never any resolution.
 The UGM’s version of forever-voyaging is, therefore, a condemnation and not an affirmative act of agency as building up as with Virginia Woolf.
 Certain consequences are drawn from this disease of lucidity.
 Guilt, for instance, is inherent in life itself; forgiveness is inappropriate since life needs no apology.
 This notion plays out in Part II especially in regards to the prostitute Liza’s guilt, as shall be seen.